MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/auth-bot.md

     "yourhost" is replaced by your actual host.
 This might be a dedicated hosting site, Glitch or an ngrok redirect to localhost on your development machine.
 You may not have this information yet if you have not completed or hosted your app (or the sample app mentioned above), but you can always return to this page when that information is known.

-### Call your authentication popup
+### Initiate authentication flow

 Usually authentication flow is triggered by a user action.
+You should not drive the authentication pop-up automatically because this is likely to trigger the browser's pop-up blocker as well as confuse the user.

 ### Add UI to start authentication